Wabinab/Wabinab-Wabinab.github.io/assets/articles/2024-05-28-roman_fall.md

 Anyway, will make an update again after one finished Volume 1 (presumably, Chapter 1-16 inclusive).

+### Edit 20 June 2024
+Finally finished it today; after so long, it still had been quite difficult to understand.
+One didn't change one's mind about the story being entertaining, but the English could be improved by a lot.
+So far, one can remember something about Christianity in the last 2 chapters one read, and some chapters ago, there was something about the Empire split into east and west (nothing related to Byzantine, at least not yet) for a period before someone ended it, and Roman was one (un-split) again.

 ### Notes:
 1. Books that totally use easy-to-understand language, despite easy, makes our brain lazy, and when our brain don't move, we don't remember what is mentioned.